sailfishos-chum/main/README.md

 - submit from `sailfishos:chum:testing` for promotion to `sailfishos:chum`.

-For reference, see [Maintainers](Maintainers.md) for list of checks performed by maintainers.
+For reference, see [Maintainer's tasks](Maintainer.md) for list of checks performed by maintainers.